 - holistic – based on your specific needs we work with your body, feelings, thoughts and intuitions to restore healing and wholeness.

 The word “pastoral” comes from the word “pastor” or “shepherd“.
-It suggest someone who aims for the general well-being of those they care for.
-Therefore as Clinical Pastoral Therapist I have your well-being at heart especially your emotional, mental and spiritual well-being and any physical challenges that may affects those.
+It suggests someone who aims for the general well-being of those they care for.
+Therefore as Specialist Pastoral Counsellor I have your well-being at heart especially your emotional, mental and spiritual well-being and any physical challenges that may affects those.

 The word “clinical” comes from the setting in which “Clinical Pastoral Therapists” are trained.
 Similar to “Clinical Psychologists” they are trained in facilities such as hospitals, mental health facilities and facilities for alcohol and drug abuse.
 As a Clinical Pastoral Therapist we are also familiar with the diagnostic processes involve in treating diseases of the brain, emotional disturbance, and behavior problems similar to “Clinical Psychologists”.
 However we are not in a position to make clinical diagnosis or prescribe medication like a medical doctor or psychiatrist can registered to do.
 Like “Clinical Psychologists” we use conversational therapy, but do not prescribe medication.